wblondeau-usgs/pywqp/README.md

 <br/>
 ##### Determining (if possible) the type of the table to be constructed from an HTTP response.

+A "table type" is a descriptor for a mapping between an expected XML format and a tabular representation.
+The tabular representation is a dictionary whose keys are XPath-like expressions, and whose values are column headings (that also act, informally, as semantic signifiers.)
+The <tt>determine_table_type(response)</tt> function returns a string value that is used as the key in `mapper_instance.tabular_defs`.
 <pre>
 <tt>table_type = mapper_instance.determine_table_type(response)</tt>
 </pre>